johnymariah/Predicting-Airfare/README.md

 # Predicting-Airfare
-Predicting Airfare using linear regression
+Predicting Airfare using linear regression in Python